-The Family Educational Rights and Privacy Act (FERPA) (Title 20 of the United States Code §1232g; Title 34 of the Code of Federal Regulations, Part 99) prohibits improper disclosure of personally identifiable student information by any educational agency or institution that receives funding under any program administered by the U.S. Department of Education (ED).
+The Family Educational Rights and Privacy Act (FERPA) (Title 20 of the United States Code [U.S.C.] §1232g, 2018; Title 34 of the Code of Federal Regulations, Part 99, 2018) prohibits improper disclosure of personally identifiable student information by any educational agency or institution that receives funding under any program administered by the U.S. Department of Education (ED).
 In 2016, ED guidance on reporting education data in compliance with FERPA changed, relaxing requirements for masking state-level data.
-Based on this guidance, data presented in this report will no longer be masked, beginning with 2015-16 reporting.
+Based on this guidance, data presented in this report is no longer masked, beginning with 2015-16 reporting.